 All assignments must be submitted by their due dates.
 Late assignments will not be accepted.
 Failure to take the final exam counts as a zero grade on that exam.
 The only exceptions to these two rules are in the case that you have a legitimate medical or personal emergency that prevents your timely completion of homework or sitting for an exam and have notified me in a timely manner about this emergency.
 I will schedule a make-up exam or allow a homework extension only in that case.
-I do not give incomplete (IN) grades except to those students who were unable to complete the work because of legitimate, documented medical or personal problems, and this is entirely at my discretion.
+I do not give incomplete (IN) grades except to those students who were completing all work throughout the semester but were unable to complete the last few tasks because of legitimate, documented medical or personal problems, and this is entirely at my discretion.